HussainAther/weatherapp/README.md

 - Forecast: Get an 8-day weather forecast for the provided ZIP code.
 - Historical Weather (Optional): If you have an API key, you can access historical weather data.
 - City Photos: Display a photo of the city obtained from Unsplash API.
+- Geolocation: Use browser geolocation to obtain the user's current location.

 ## APIs Used